spencewood/spencewood.github.io/_includes/work_history.md

 Software Engineer

-Mar 2010 - Present
+Mar 2010 - Aug 2013

  * Web application development and building sites from scratch
  * Site creation using Content Management Systems for ASP.NET
- * Leading project development and site architecture
+ * Leading project development and site architecture for large and small sites
  * Maintenance and support for sites written in a variety of languages

 ### [Siren -- Internet Music Player](http://www.sirenp.com/)